 I’m so excited this week to have a superstar mother and daughter Occupational Therapy team, Mili Cordero and Joann Fleckenstein of Individual and Team Therapy Services in Atlanta, which is the O.T. link of Floortime Atlanta.
-Mili is an Expert Developmental, Individual differences, Relationship-based (DIR) Trainer who trained with Dr. Stanley Greenspan back in the day and Joann is working on her Advanced Certificate with the Interdisciplinary Council on Development and Learning (ICDL).
+Mili is an Expert Developmental, Individual differences, Relationship-based (DIR) Trainer who trained with Dr. Stanley Greenspan back in the day and Joann is working on her Advanced Certificate with the International Council on Development and Learning (ICDL).
 I virtually saw them for the first time at the November DIR ICDL Conference last year and am so happy they could join us today.

 Mili’s Path to Floortime